wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 ### .finish()

-Wait to show a StreamTable Panel in a notebook UI until all the `.log()` calls have completed / have finished writing to the StreamTable instance (which may mean a longer wait, if e.g. rows are the result of significant computation, running inference, etc).
+Wait to show a StreamTable Panel in a notebook UI until all the `.log()` calls have completed (including any downstream processes, e.g. to compute the values of the rows) and have finished writing to the StreamTable instance.

 ## Important usage notes